 Message from the Dean

-As a school, we remain highly responsive to both local and national factors.
+As a faculty, we remain highly responsive to both local and national factors.
 Out of 3 million nurses nationally, less than 1% have a doctorate in nursing or related field.
-Our school is working to increase that number through our PhD program that began in 2005.
-Our faculty continue to respond to this challenge which will prepare more nurse faculty and nurse scientists through their research discoveries.
+Our school is working to increase the number through our PhD program that began in 2005.
+Our faculty continue to respond to this challenge which will prepare more nurse faculty and nurse scientists who discover new knowledge through their research.

 Dr. Marcia J. Hern, EdD, CNS, RN